dimit999/rsschool-cv/cv.md

   No issues about Java, have some experience, quickly can start to work with it.

-  My responsibilities on a current project with Python language as a QA Automation  Lead:
+  My responsibilities on a current project with Python language as a Senior QA Automation Engineer || a Senior QA Automation Architect:
+   * Creating new solutions on Python: framework/testing solutions/pipeline configuration/QA dashboard (ReportPortal) configuration for viewing test results.<br>
   * Communication between governments/customers and journeys about releases;
   * Quality control of more than 10 projects/journeys -> ~ 30+ people;
   * Quality control: Front-end/Back-end (automation scripts) (Desktop/Mobile view), Back-end(API), responsiveness, Native apps;
-  * Interview with newcomers;
+  * Interview with newcomers.<br>
-  * Creating new solutions on Python: framework/testing solutions/pipeline configuration/QA dashboard (ReportPortal) configuration for viewing test results.<br>

- For Example:
+Example of my created solutions :
  1. Python framework: for WEB automation: Chrome/FF/Safari/Edge, WEB for mobile devices (Android/IOS for emulators and real devices), Native app (Android/IOS).
  2. Python solutions: Cookies checker/Broken Links checker/JS errors checker/Accessibility testing/Localization testing.
  3. Python extended allure report.